Skip to content

 [:p "(unrecognised state)"]))

-Nine states, three regions, one branch site.
-The priority order is a product decision — "an archived page beats a form acknowledgement beats the data bucket" — living in one readable table, not smeared across nine views.
-Adding a tenth render case is one row in render-priority plus one case clause; the machine and the other views don't move.
+The order is a product decision — archived beats a form acknowledgement beats the data bucket — living in one table.
+Adding a render case is one row plus one case clause.

 [:button {:disabled read-only?} "Add"]))